These are the best console ports you can find on Android

 We're rounding up the best console games with ports you can pick up in the Google Play Store.
-Nowadays, there are so many options, but we've compiled a list that includes the best of the best across all genres.
+Nowadays, there are so many options, but we've compiled a list that includes the best across all genres.
 Platformers?
 We got 'em.
 RPGs?
 Are you kidding me?
 Of course, we've got those.
-No matter what kind of mood you're in, you're bound to find something here that will wow you.
+So no matter what kind of mood you're in, you're bound to find something here that will wow you.

-Keep in mind that this a list of best ports, so the quality of the port itself is a defining factor in whether or not a game makes the list.
+Keep in mind that this is a list of best ports, so the quality of the port itself is a defining factor in whether or not a game makes the list.
 Not every game translates well into the mobile space, and some developers succeed where others fail.
 These have passed the test and have earned their place in the victor's circle.
 You'll find many of these titles on our list of favorite Android games overall, too.
 Ready?
-Let's jump in!
+Let's jump into some of the best console ports for Android!

 Castlevania: Symphony of the Night

-Castlevania is such a cornerstone of gaming at this point that it has transcended the concept of mere platforming and ascended to its own sub-genre, the hallowed Metroidvania.
-This is my personal favorite way to game, so I am fiercely biased, but the majority of gamers can agree that the mobile port of Symphony of the Night is pretty darn good.
+Castlevania is such a cornerstone of gaming at this point that it transcended the concept of mere platforming and ascended to its own sub-genre, the hallowed Metroidvania.
+This is my favorite way to game, so I am fiercely biased, but most gamers agree that the mobile port of Symphony of the Night is pretty darn good.

 Jordan Palmer pointed out in his review that the touch screen controls aren't ideal, but they are at least serviceable.
-If you have small hands and a huge phone, you might not even notice that the controls' placement is a little cramped.
+If you have small hands and a huge phone, you might not even notice that the controls' placement is slightly cramped.
 However, if you have a controller to pair with your phone, you'll be able to have a better mechanical experience thanks to controller support provided by Konami.

 For a whopping $3, you get the entire game without any microtransactions, options for English or Japanese voice acting, multiple languages supported for the captions, more replayability thanks to the addition of achievements, controller support, and a steady framerate.
-I'd say that's a pretty incredible deal for one of the best regarded Castlevania titles of all time.
+I'd say that's a pretty incredible deal for one of the best-regarded Castlevania titles of all time.

 Chrono Trigger

-Chrono Trigger is exactly the kind of game I turn to when I want to be reminded of what makes the turn-based JRPG so fun.
+Chrono Trigger is exactly the kind of game I turn to when I want to remind myself what makes this turn-based JRPG so fun.
 It has larger-than-life storytelling, charming and memorable characters, fantastic world-building, killer art design, and of course, strategic and engaging gameplay that will keep you coming back for years to come.

 Chrono Trigger has held up well to the test of time, and the mobile port brings this legendary game into the hands of players who may otherwise have never been able to access it.
-The port has been optimized for mobile devices, so don't expect a straight 1 for 1 comparison between the original and the port.
-The graphics have been smoothed out a bit, and the audio cleaned up a bit for modern eyes and ears.
-They even threw in an autosave feature and a couple of totally new dungeons for good measure!
+The port has been optimized for mobile devices, so don't expect a straight one-for-one comparison between the original and the port.
+The graphics were smoothed out, and the audio cleaned up for modern eyes and ears.
+There's even an autosave feature and a couple of totally new dungeons for good measure!
 The touch-screen controls are decent, but controller support is there for those that prefer it.

 All told, Chrono Trigger stands among the greats of the JRPG genre for a very good reason.
 If you haven't been able to experience it before, then now's your chance.
 And that's for a measly FIVE BUCKS, no less.
-Do yourself a favor and pick this one up.
+So do yourself a favor and pick this one up.

 Dead Cells

-We're starting to catch up to modern times now and boy howdy, have we just got to talk about Dead Cells.
+We're starting to catch up to modern times now, and boy, howdy, have we just got to talk about Dead Cells.
 Just in case you've been living under a rock and missed the hype, Dead Cells is a side-scrolling roguelike that follows in the footsteps of the Soulsborne tradition with its notoriously high difficulty.
 This one isn't for those of us that are easily frustrated rage-quitters.
-Patience and learning from your mistakes will get you much farther in Dead Cells, so maybe do a few minutes of deep breathing before you fire this one up.
+However, patience and learning from your mistakes will get you much farther in Dead Cells, so maybe do a few minutes of deep breathing before you fire this one up.

 There are many different playstyles that you can explore in Dead Cells, but you can't afford to be lazy here, even with the little baddies.
 You'll need to use all of your skills, which you can tweak with each new run following your inevitable death, like parries, dodges, and learning enemy behaviors to succeed.
 And the bosses?
 You know what, don't even ask about those right now.
 You'll find out when you get there.

 Dead Cells' port has been fully optimized for mobile and is notable for having touch screen controls that are actually good.
-Slap on top of all that a great soundtrack and some truly gorgeous graphics, and buddy, you've got yourself one hell of a good game.
+Slap on top of all that, a great soundtrack and some truly gorgeous graphics, and buddy, you've got yourself one hell of a good game.
 It'll cost you $8.99, but I can promise you it's worth it.

 Gorogoa